Prometheus (software): Interoperability

-Standardization into OpenMetrics
+OpenMetrics

-There is an effort to promote Prometheus exposition format into a standard known as OpenMetrics.
-Some products adopted the format: InfluxData's TICK suite, InfluxDB, Google Cloud Platform, DataDog and New Relic.
+An effort to standardize the Prometheus exposition format as OpenMetrics has gained adoption from several vendors, including InfluxData's TICK suite, InfluxDB, Google Cloud Platform, Datadog, and New Relic.
+The OpenMetrics specification is maintained separately from the Prometheus project.

-Library interfacing
+Library support

-Prometheus is interfaced with by various libraries.
-For example, POCO C++ Libraries supports interfacing with Prometheus through its Poco::Prometheus library.
+Prometheus client libraries are available for most major programming languages.
+The POCO C++ Libraries expose Prometheus metrics through the Poco::Prometheus namespace.